How to make Word documents accessible

 - images with appropriate alt text

-Making these accessible may require specialised paid software, such as Acrobat Pro.
+These may require specialist software, such as Adobe Acrobat Pro.

-If your PDF contains a complex layout and cannot be made fully accessible, you must also provide the content in an alternative accessible format, such as:
+If your PDF cannot be made fully accessible, you must also provide the content in an accessible format, such as:

 - an accessible Word document

-Running the accessibility checker first ensures your document is ready for export.
+This ensures your document is ready to export.

 Step 2: Prepare the PDF export

-- If prompted to Investigate Accessibility, correct any issues before continuing.
+- If prompted to Investigate Accessibility, fix any issues before continuing

 - Document structure tags for accessibility

-If your document includes both headings and Word bookmarks, choose Headings.
-Headings provide clearer structure and better navigation.
+If your document includes both headings and bookmarks, use headings for better structure and navigation.

-- go to More options and Options to confirm tagging settings
+- go to More options, then Options to confirm tagging settings

 Do not print to PDF